Spaqin/spaq-in/src/posts/lll-elcan.md

 The Elelelcan is definitely in the last category.
 Remarkably excellent.
 Small, great image quality in the middle.
 Great job, I gotta admit.
 I'm just a bit worried taking it out - but I would take it out over other 50mms for LTM anytime if I wanted to be sure to get great images on Canon P. Or bring it with me as a tiny addition for a portrait lens on digital, over the superior EF 50mm 1.8 STM.

 It's also interesting to see the lens... through another lens.
-To Light Lens Labs, it's a product of love to ReddotCamera; for me, it seems like a middle finger - you didn't want to release that, so we make it ourselves, and sell it cheaper than any of your products, while also matching or exceeding the quality.
+To Light Lens Lab, it's a product of love to ReddotCamera; for me, it seems like a middle finger - you didn't want to release that, so we make it ourselves, and sell it cheaper than any of your products, while also matching or exceeding the quality.

 # The autismo corner